cnapy-org/CNApy/README.md

 ## Using CNApy installer

-This installer lets you create a local and portable installation of CNApy under Windows, Linux or MacOS by following these instructions:
+This installer lets you create a local installation of CNApy under Windows, Linux or MacOS by following these instructions:

 *If you use Windows:*
 * Download the Windows installer [from here](https://github.com/cnapy-org/CNApy/releases/download/v1.2.2/install_cnapy_here.ps1)